happywang23/getting-started/README.md

 ## VirtualBox

-- Download and install the latest from Oracle VirtualBox from https://www.virtualbox.org/
+- Download and install the latest from Oracle VirtualBox from https://www.virtualbox.org/.
+It is very important to get the latest version.
 - Install the virtual box extension package

 ### Vagrant